Polysubstance use

 Polysubstance use or poly drug use refers to the use of combined psychoactive substances.
 Polysubstance use may be used for entheogenic, recreational, or off-label indications, with both legal and illegal substances.
 In many cases one drug is used as a base or primary drug, with additional drugs to leaven or compensate for the side effects, or tolerance, of the primary drug and make the experience more enjoyable with drug synergy effects, or to supplement for primary drug when supply is low.

-Common combinations

-The most common psychoactive substances are alcohol, caffeine, cannabis, and nicotine (tobacco, and nicotine replacement therapy).
-Some of the absolutely most common polysubstance combinations are: